 Mammography specialists will need to stay up to date as their field also changes.

-Ultrasound technolgists or sonographers have seen their field change and grow over time.
-Those improvements are folded into continuing education so that every sonographer can offer imaging techniques that are ever more effective.
+Ultrasound technologists or sonographers have seen their field change and grow over time.
+Continuing education focuses on new equipment and techniques, so that every sonographer can offer more effective imaging.

 Radiology CE Credits Can Be Earned At Home